MORRIS & STONE

 Here is a typical scenario to illustrate the point.
 A person goes to a doctor and is very displeased with the way the doctor handles the appointment.
 The patient goes home and goes to Vitals.com, where he can post a review of the doctor.
 He posts that the doctor is a quack, who should lose his license.
 The doctor sees the post and sues the patient for defamation.

 Can the patient successfully bring an anti-SLAPP motion?
 Is the doctor’s performance a matter of "public interest"?
 Most courts have found that a doctor’s performance is one of public interest, but some look at the forum and the number of people involved.
 Some hold that the public’s interest in this one doctor is not broad enough to be a matter of public interest, and would deny the anti-SLAPP motion on that basis, never reaching the second prong.
-Others hold that a doctor’s performance, discussed on this website specifically intended to provide a forum for patients to discuss doctors, would constitute a matter of public interest, and would find that defendant has met the first prong, leaving it to plaintiff to prove a likelihood of success.
+Others hold that a doctor’s performance, discussed on a website specifically intended to provide a forum for patients to discuss doctors, would constitute a matter of public interest, and would find that defendant has met the first prong, leaving it to plaintiff to prove a likelihood of success.
 On that basis, the fact that the doctor was called a quack would likely be found to be merely colorful hyperbole and not defamatory.

 Same facts, different results, all based on whether the court found the statements to be a matter of public interest.
 Frankly, the procedural requirements of section 425.16, its interaction with other statutes such as Civil Code 47 (the statute defining what is privileged speech) and the latest definition of "public interest", which changes from week to week, is often far too challenging for a trial court judge to decipher in the limited time he or she has to consider an anti-SLAPP motion.

 A bad decision by the judge can be devastating to the defendant or plaintiff.
 If the special motion is denied when it should have been granted, then the defendant remains hostage to the action.
-In an effort to minimize this possibility, the statute provides aht the order denying the motion is immediately appealable, but that is costly and time-consuming, which is what the anti-SLAPP statute was trying to prevent in the first place.
+In an effort to minimize this possibility, the statute provides that the order denying the motion is immediately appealable, but that is costly and time-consuming, which is what the anti-SLAPP statute was trying to prevent in the first place.
 Conversely, improperly (or properly) granting an anti-SLAPP motion will entitle the defendant to a mandatory award of reasonable attorney fees, which can be significant.
 And there are no "take-backs" when it comes to SLAPP suits.
-Once an anti-SLAPP motion has been filed, a plaintiff cannot escape this mandatory fee award by amending its complaint.
+Once an anti-SLAPP motion has been filed, a plaintiff cannot escape this mandatory fee award by amending or dismissing the complaint.

 Any of the following types of actions (and perhaps more because the law is expanding) can be a SLAPP suit: